SilverStripe DynamoDB integration.

 If you wish to store sessions in DynamoDB, set the required environment variables in

 Once these are in place, this module will configure DynamoDB and register that as the session handler.

 Before you can actually use this, you need to create a table in which to store the sessions.
-This can be done through the AWS Console for Amazon DynamoDB, or using the SDK.
-When creating the table, you should set the primary key to
+Follow the instructions in the AWS SDK for PHP documentation.

 Sometimes you'll want to test that DynamoDB sessions work on your local development environment.
 You can make that